 Below you will find course descriptions for classes that I regularly teach.
 I have also mentored students through Independent Study (PSYC 391-392) projects, Advanced Research (PSYC 491-492), Honors Theses (PSYC 495-496), and Lafayette’s EXCEL Scholars Program.
-Some of these students have received Student Research Grants from Lafayette to support their work and/or have presented their work at the annual Lehigh Valley Association of Independent Colleges (LVAIC) Undergraduate Psychology and Neuroscience Conference.
+Some of these students have received Student Research Grants from Lafayette to support their work and/or have presented their findings at Lafayette’s end-of-year Student Research Poster Session or the annual Lehigh Valley Association of Independent Colleges (LVAIC) Undergraduate Psychology and Neuroscience Conference.
 I am proud to have been nominated for multiple teaching awards at Lafayette and to have received funding for my pedagogy in the form of a Teaching with Technology grant.
 I regularly participate in workshops and seminars to keep my teaching skills sharp.

 First-Year Seminar: Psychology and the Media (FYS 122)